cemGr/Tobii-I-VT-Filter-Reconstruction/README.md

 plt.show()
 ```

-Or via the CLI helper (saves a file using a headless backend).
-Pass `--show-events` if you also want the numbered event index as a third subplot when the column is present:
+Or via the CLI helper.
+Adjust sizing with `--figsize`/`--dpi`, pass `--show` to open a window instead of only saving the file, and add `--show-events` if you also want the numbered event index as a third subplot when the column is present:
 ```bash
 python -m ivt analyze data/processed/ivt_with_classes.tsv docs/images/ivt_plot.png --threshold 30 --show-events
 ```